 The main components for building this functionality are the following:

 - Persistence: The Job History, Configuration, and Container Log Files need to be persisted somewhere so that they are accessible even after a cluster is terminated.

 - Qubole Job History Server: A persistent and multi-tenant Job History server is required to serve requests for logs and history belonging to jobs that ran on terminated clusters (by looking up the persisted files from Step 1).

 - Qubole Cluster Proxy: Each running Hadoop cluster itself has a Job History server for GUI access to the jobs that it has run (this comes bundled with Hadoop of course).
 So a proxy layer is required to redirect requests to the correct server based on the specific job and cluster at hand – either the cluster JHS when it is available – or the Qubole JHS when it is not (for terminated clusters).

-The architecture and data flow are depicted below:
+The architecture and data flow is depicted below:

 By default, the MR Job History Server stores history and configuration files in HDFS.
 This is controlled by the property mapreduce.jobhistory.done-dir.
 Similarly, when log aggregation is enabled, YARN stores container logs in HDFS.
 This is controlled by the property yarn.nodemanager.remote-app-log-dir.
 Because we wanted these history, configuration, and log files to be available even after the cluster is shut down, we decided to store them in Amazon S3, a highly durable and scalable object-store.
 Then all we needed to do was set the above properties to users’ S3 location.
 However, to make this work, we had to implement NativeS3Fs (a NativeS3FileSystem clone) which uses the AbstractFileSystem APIs because YARN uses them instead of the FileSystem APIs used by NativeS3FileSystem.